Morudu7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4.Script to list all environment variables
-5.Script to list all local variables and environmental variables and functions 6.Script to create a new local variable , Name:Best , value:School
+5.Script to list all local variables and environmental variables and functions 6.Script to create a new local variable , Name:Best , value:School 7.Script to create a new global variable , Name:Best , value:School